 Some States are Stacking on EV Tax Credits & Rebates on to Federal EV Tax Credits

-This state electric vehicle tax credit and rebate guide has been updated with information for the 2023 & 2024 tax years.
-In my most efficient vehicles, cheapest new vehicles, and cheapest electric vehicles articles, I highlighted a few electric vehicles (Chevy Bolt and Chevy Bolt EUV) that have prices that rival the cheapest gas-powered vehicles for sale in the U.S. market.
-But, a key component of that reduced cost is the U.S. federal tax credit of $7,500 knocking the net price down from upper $20K MSRP range down to the low $20K MSRP range.
+This state electric vehicle tax credit and rebate guide has been updated with information for the 2025 tax year.
+In my most efficient vehicles, cheapest new vehicles, and cheapest electric vehicles articles, I highlighted a few electric vehicles that have prices that rival the cheapest gas-powered vehicles for sale in the U.S. market.
+But, a key component of that reduced cost is the U.S. federal tax credit of $7,500 knocking the net price down significantly.

 Federal Electric Vehicle Tax Credit (Pre-Inflation Reduction Act)